bahrus/custom-enhancements/README.md

 ## Justification for enh-

-The next thing beyond that announcement would be what many (including myself) are clamoring for:
+The next thing beyond that announcement would be what many (including myself) are clamoring for:  Safely adding custom attributes.

 The platform informs web component developers to not use any attributes with a prefix that pairs up with the property gateway name, "enhancements"; that that prefix is only to be used by third parties to match up with the sub-property of "enhancements" they claim ownership of.
 My suggestion is enh-*.
 Continuing to use data- seems fundamentally flawed from a semantic point of view, and would also result in more overlapping uses between these two very different attribute meanings.